ExpressenAB/exp-containership/README.md

 #### Pre

-* ``exp-deploy-ensure-unmodified`` - ensures that everything is commited to git
+* ``exp-ensure-unmodified`` - ensures that everything is commited to git
-* ``exp-deploy-ensure-master`` - ensure that we deploy only from the master branch.
+* ``exp-ensure-master`` - ensure that we deploy only from the master branch.
-* ``exp-deploy-version-bumped`` - ensure that the version number in package.json is bumped before deploy.
+* ``exp-version-bumped`` - ensure that the version number in package.json is bumped before deploy.

 #### Post

-* ``exp-deploy-set-tag`` - sets a "deployed" tag in git to keep track of what is running in production.
+* ``exp-set-tag`` - sets a "deployed" tag in git to keep track of what is running in production.

 #### Example